Frequently Asked Questions

 Q. How do I pay?

-A. Minimum 50% securely through Merchant Services on this website at booking and the balance due as CASH to the driver upon pickup.
+A. 50% securely through Merchant Services by clickable invoice or Venmo and the balance due as CASH to the driver upon delivery and before offload.

 Q. What about insurance?